confluentinc/ksqldb-recipes/docs/cybersecurity/ddos/index.md

 ### ksqlDB code

-This application takes the raw network traffic packet data and creates a structured stream of events that can be processed using SQL.
-Using Windows and Filters the application detects a high level of connection `RESET` events from the server and isolates the potentially offending source.
+This application takes the raw network packet data and creates a structured stream of events that can be processed using SQL.
+Using [Windows](https://docs.ksqldb.io/en/latest/concepts/time-and-windows-in-ksqldb-queries/#windows-in-sql-queries) and filters, the application detects a high number of connection `RESET` events from the server and isolates the potentially offending source.

 --8<-- "docs/shared/ksqlb_processing_intro.md"